Frequently Asked Questions

 What are the signs of pulp damage?

-Signs include pain, prolonged sensitivity to heat or cold, tooth discoloration, swelling, or tenderness in nearby gums.
-Sometimes there are no symptoms, which is why regular checkups are important.
+Signs include pain, prolonged sensitivity to heat or cold, discoloration, swelling, or tenderness in nearby gums.
+Some teeth may show no symptoms, which is why regular dental checkups are crucial.

 Prosthodontics (Crowns, Bridges, Dentures, Implants)